 If you’re shopping for a solar energy system, one of your first questions is probably, “how much will it cost?”
 Prices depend on the size of your system, the type of equipment you choose, and the state that you live in, but reviewing prices for a 20 kilowatt (kW) system is a great place to start for many smaller homes.
 Learn more about how much a 20 kW solar system costs, how much electricity a 20 kW system will produce, and the smartest way to shop for solar.

-You may be looking for the cheapest solar panels available in 2016 in order to really cash in on solar power.
+You may be looking for cheap solar panels available in order to really cash in on solar power.
 And sure, when you install solar on your home or business, you can save thousands on your electricity bills.
 But going solar isn’t automatically cheap: buying solar panels to install on your roof typically costs thousands of dollars.
 It’s no wonder that the cost of solar is among the most important considerations for today’s homeowners.
 If you’re thinking about going solar and worried about prices, you’re probably wondering: what are the best value solar panels and will solar get even cheaper?